Clinton Radars

 The Clinton Radars are a senior hockey team based out of Clinton, Ontario, Canada.
 The team was founded in 1994.
 They play in the Western Ontario Athletic Association Senior Hockey League.

+In September 2022, the club issued a statement announcing the club's withdrawal from WOAA Senior Hockey League.
+In addition to thanking the fans and sponsors, the statement also included the possibility of a return for the 2023–24 season, which, however, did not materialize.

 History

 Championships

 The Radars finally won their first WOAA "AA" championship in 2015-16 in their 22nd year of competition.

 The Radars repeated in 2016-17 to win their second "AA" championship.

 The Radars three-peated in 2017-18 for their third straight "AA" championship.

 The Radars won their fourth "AA" championship in a row in 2018-19.

-2006-07 Radars Season
+2006–07 Radars season

 Clinton, coming off a 17-7-1 season, improved to a 19-3-2 season, and finished in first place in the South Division, including an impressive 11-0-1 record at home.

 In the "AA" quarter-finals, the Radars faced the Palmerston 81's, and after winning the opening game, the Radars would lose the next two in OT to fall behind Palmerston two games to one.
 Clinton rebounded and took the next two games to put the 81's on the brink of elimination with a 3-2 series lead, however Palmerston would rebound in game six to tie up the series and force a seventh game in Clinton.
 The Radars would take an early lead and never look back en route to a 6-2 win and take the series 4-3.

 Clinton would face the Tavistock Royals in the semi-finals, and would get the series off on the right foot with a 6-4 victory in game one.
 The Radars would then go into overtime in each of the next two games, however the lost them both and found themselves down 2-1 in the series.
 Game four would be another close game where the Radars found themselves on the wrong side, losing 3-2, and the Royals would end Clinton's season in the fifth game, as the Radars lost a close, hard fought game 5-4 to be eliminated from the playoffs.